Administration

 Renee Baker

-Assistant Finance Officer
+Finance Officer

 Renee Baker joins the City of Box Elder with nearly a decade of local government experience and expertise in Finance and Human Resources.
 A Black Hills native, Renee holds a degree in Business Administration, is a Certified Compensation Analyst, and is a certified professional with the Public Sector HR Association.
 She brings a strong background in budgeting and financial management.
-As the Assistant Finance Officer, Renee supports the city's day-to-day financial operations, including budgeting and compliance, while ensuring financial transparency and efficiency.
+As the Finance Officer, Renee leads the city's day-to-day financial operations, including budgeting and compliance, while ensuring financial transparency and efficiency.

 Human Resource Director